lefherz/oc_democracy/README.md

 ## Concept

-Why? in platform capitalism, users should have more power. decentralization helps - but platform-internal democracy is even better.
+**Why?** In platform capitalism, users should have more power.
+Decentralization helps - but platform-internal democracy is even better.

-What? let users participate in their ownCloud
+**What?** Let users participate in their ownCloud.

-How? through an app, users can discuss and vote on topics.
+**How?** Through an app, users can discuss and vote on topics.

 ### Feature Brainstorming